Somatic experiencing

-Somatic experiencing (SE) is a form of alternative therapy aimed at treating trauma and stressor-related disorders like PTSD.
+Somatic experiencing (SE) is a form of alternative therapy aimed at treating trauma and stress-related disorders, such as post-traumatic stress disorder (PTSD).
 The primary goal of SE is to modify the trauma-related stress response through bottom-up processing.
-The Clients’ attention is directed toward internal sensations, (interoception, proprioception and kinaesthesis), rather than to cognitive or emotional experiences.
-The method was developed by Peter A. Levine.
+The client's attention is directed toward internal sensations (interoception, proprioception, and kinaesthesis) rather than cognitive or emotional experiences.
+Peter A. Levine developed the method.

-SE sessions are normally held in person, and involve clients tracking their physical experiences.
-Practitioners are often mental health practitioners such as social workers, psychologists, therapists, medical professionals, rolfers, practitioners of the Feldenkrais practitioners, yoga therapists, educators, clergy, coaches, etc.
+SE sessions are typically in-person and involve clients tracking their physical experiences.
+Practitioners are often mental health practitioners such as social workers, psychologists, therapists, psychiatrists, Rolfers, Feldenkrais practitioners, yoga and Daoyin therapists, educators, clergy, occupational therapists, etc.